loxK/android_vendor_community/README.md

 # Known issues

   * Currently make otapackage does not work properly and does not produce a usable zip.
 A patch exists to get close, but I'm not comfortable with the hacky changes I've made so far.
-  * Two versions of su are installed (one in /system/bin and one in /system/xbin)
-  * Superuser.apk does not work properly
   * Brightness control in power control widget is not aligned correctly
   * No dictionary is included in the LatinIME app